Actually, it's sort of a day of conflict for the media.

 She's acting like government.

-This is typical, going to make every decision for every family, because as we all know, the way Mrs. Clinton looks at families is with contempt and derision.
+This is typical, going to make every decision for every family because, as we all know, the way Mrs. Clinton looks at families is with contempt and derision.

-Most families don't know how they get out of bed in the morning.
+Most families don't know how to get out of bed in the morning, can't even find the train platform or a bus station.

 They're just idiots, and they need help, and they need to stay in a public school system so we can maintain our ties with the unions there.

-While sh while she is sending her own daughter to the most exclusive private screws in Washington, D.C.
-I don't sound like she's trying to mimic anybody.
+While she is sending her own daughter to the most exclusive private schools in Washington, D.C.

-I mean, even ignore the words.
+This is not, I mean, even ignore the words.

 Just ignore the words.